Renting and COVID-19

 If you live in Traveller accommodation, you cannot be evicted during the emergency period.
 This also applies if you are ‘doubling up’ in Traveller accommodation, or if you are staying on the side of a road.
 You can read more about Traveller accommodation and the emergency legislation from Pavee Point.

 All rents are frozen for the duration of the emergency period.
-The emergency period started on 27 March 2020 and will last for 3 months.
+The emergency period started on 27 March 2020 and will last until 1 August 2020.
 It may be extended by the Government.